 Fostering

-Could you offer a child a home in a secure family environment? if so, Argyll and Bute Council need you!
+Could you offer a child a home in a secure family environment?
+If so, we want to hear from you!

-We need respite carers who can take children for brief, time-limited periods to support full time carers.
+We particularly need foster carers for teenagers and sibling groups who require a temporary home where they can all live together.
+We also need respite carers who can take children for brief, time-limited periods to support full-time carers.

 If at all possible, children should be cared for by their birth parents.
-If that is not an option, then their extended family is the first consideration.
-In Argyll & Bute, every effort is made to help children to remain with their birth family.
-Kinship Carers are assessed and supported to care for their extended family members in a Kinship relationship.
+If that is not an option, their extended family is the first consideration (kinship care).
+In Argyll and Bute, we make every effort to help children to remain with their birth family and we support Kinship Carers to care for their extended family members.

-If there are no options within the family, then the Local Authority will provide the care the child requires in a family placement through fostering and if necessary adoption.
-A family placement is the best type of care for most children.
+If there are no options for the child to stay within the family, we will help them find a home with foster carers and, if necessary, through adoption.
+A family placement is the most appropriate type of care for most children.

-There are a number of reasons why children/young people can’t remain in their own families and need to be “looked after and accommodated”.
+There are several reasons why many children and young people can’t remain living with their own families and need a foster carer.
+For example:

 • Hospitalisation or illness of one or both parents